Directives¶

 Whether the macro should display a table or just the number of issues.
 Valid values are

-... jira:: project = "TEST" :count: true
+trueorfalse... jira:: project = "TEST" :count: true

-- :maximum_issues: count (number)¶
+- :maximum-issues: count (number)¶

 The maximum number of issues a

-directive will display.
-By default, Confluence defaults to20
+jiradirective will display.
+By default, Confluence defaults to20... jira:: project = "TEST" :maximum-issues: 10

 - :server: instance (string)¶